ramchaik/hermes/README.md

 Dive into Hermes and experience the next level of load balancing!

+### Acknowledgement

+This project stands on the shoulders of giants.
+A heartfelt thank you to the following resources and communities:

+- [Let's Create a Simple Load Balancer With Go](https://kasvith.me/posts/lets-create-a-simple-lb-go/) - This insightful blog post was the spark that ignited the creation of Hermes.
+It provided foundational knowledge and inspiration.

 ## TODO

 - [ ] Use a heap for sort out alive backends to reduce search surface